kudadonbe/tools/docs/removeWPS.md

 - A fresh profile will be created
 - All WPS traces (installed and user-specific) will be gone
 - Group Policies and settings will reapply cleanly

----

-Let me know if you want this exported to a `.docx` or `.pdf`, or published to a page for internal sharing.